HarveyBates/Open-JIP/README.md

 The 3D-models used for 3D-printing Open-JIP can be found in the ```Open-JIP/3D Models``` folder.
 Two file types are specified:

-1. ```.stl``` can be directly imported into 3D-printing software such as [Ultimaker-Cura](https://ultimaker.com/software/ultimaker-cura) or sent to a 3D-printing manufactuer.
+1. ```.stl``` can be directly imported into 3D-printing software such as [Ultimaker-Cura](https://ultimaker.com/software/ultimaker-cura) or sent to a local 3D-printing manufactuer.
 2. ```.STEP``` is the modifiable Open-JIP 3D-model and as such can be configured whichever way you want before being exported as a ```.stl``` file.
 You can use 3D modeling software to do this such as [Fusion360](https://www.autodesk.com/products/fusion-360/overview) or [Solidworks](https://www.solidworks.com/).

 ### Software